jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - Are you angry
   - Are you cool
+  - Are you miffed

 - I'm angry
   - I'm upset
+  - I'm furious
   - I'm pissed off
+  - I'm cheesed off

 - I accepted
   - I'm open to it